Find a Lender-Approved Local Conveyancer in Matlock

 • Dalton Law Limited, Bridge House, 1 Dale Road, Matlock, Derbyshire, DE4 3LT

-• Finalising the wording for contracts and replying to additional enquires from the buyer’s lawyer
+• Negotiating contracts and answering additional enquires from the buyer’s lawyer

-• Receiving sale proceeds and wiring funds to the vendor, the estate agent and repaying the mortgage (where appropriate)
+• Receiving sale proceeds and wiring funds to the vendor, the estate agent and paying off the home loan (where applicable)

 *Source acknowledgement: House price data produced by Land Registry as well data supplied by Lexsure Ltd.